 OnePlus Watch Review

 At a starting price of $159, it undercuts not just the Apple Watch, but also most of the smartwatches I wear on a regular basis.
-The sacrifices you make for that price cut aren’t immediately apparent because out of the box, the OnePlus watch looks pretty good if you’re into the whole minimalism thing.
+The sacrifices you make for that price cut aren’t immediately apparent because out of the box, the watch looks pretty good if you’re into the whole minimalism thing.

 A set of perimeter stripes, almost invisible, unless they catch the light just right.
 OnePlus calls this subtlety, Burdenless Design.
 And again, if you’re into minimalism, then sure, this is probably your speed.

 But too often, I think the word minimalism is used as a cover for lack of imagination.
 And I’d have preferred a more aspirational or bold style for the first smartwatch from such a historically outspoken brand.

 That was 2019’s Huawei Watch GT.
 And when I re-watched that review, I was struck by just how similar the software on this watch is.
-Like Huawei OnePlus ditched and established platform like Google’s in favor of a custom real-time OS.
-And just like Huawei, it’s main reason for doing so was battery life.
+Like Huawei, OnePlus ditched an established platform like Google’s in favor of a custom real-time OS.
+And just like Huawei, its main reason for doing so was battery life.

 And using the software during that walk and otherwise, was fairly simple since it seems to have taken a lot of inspiration from Wear OS.